Darkvikis/FreestyleSlalomCompetitionManager/README.md

 - `linkmusictowsid <WSID> <music_path>`: Link music to a skater with the specified WSID.
 - `getskatersoncurrentcompetition`: Get the skaters on the current competition.
 - `getrankingsforcurrentcompetition`: Get the rankings for the current competition.
+- `createbasedisciplines`: Create standard disciplines.
+- `assignskaterstodisciplines`: Automatically assign skaters to their disciplines based on the imported skaters and their ranks.
 - `exit`: Exit the program.

+To execute a command, type the command followed by the required parameters.
+For example, to import world rankings from a folder, you would type `importfolder <folder>`, replacing `<folder>` with the actual folder path.